Tue 13 Nov 2012 - Thu 14 Feb 2013

 The Centre continues to attract leading Australian contemporary artists as lecturers and researchers and to offer innovative programs.
 As part of the Monash Faculty of Art Design & Architecture, GCAD combines a strong sense of community with the rigorous standards of scholarship and discourse for which Monash is known.
 Students at GCAD learn to take risks, research ambitiously, collaborate and be accountable for their ideas.

 This exhibition displayed selected work by students from GCAD’s Honours and Bachelor of Visual and Media Arts programs.
 It included painting, installation, sculpture, photography, indigenous cultural recovery work and printmaking and showcased what Gippsland’s homegrown contemporary artists re thinking.
-The work is characterized by cross-disciplinarity, improvisation, conceptual rigour and a dedication to material practice.
+The work is characterised by cross-disciplinarity, improvisation, conceptual rigour and a dedication to material practice.